Car Accident with an Expired License? Here Is What You Should Know

-- When the police arrive to investigate the situation, they will ask for each driver to show their driving license.
+- When the police arrive to investigate the situation, they will ask each driver to show their driving license.
 Upon learning about the expiry, the police will issue a ticket for driving your car without a valid license.

 - If the accident was caused by the other driver, you may be able to recover some damages by making a claim on the responsible party’s insurance policy.

-- On the other hand, if the accident was caused by your negligence, the situation can go in a downward spiral for you.
+- On the other hand, if the accident was caused by your negligence, the situation can go into a downward spiral for you.
 As mentioned earlier, your insurance policy will become nullified, and you will have no choice but to pay the damages of the other party from your pocket.
 Aside from this, you will face fines and penalties as well.

 What You Should Do at the Time of the Accident

-When you are at-fault and don’t have a valid driver’s license, you need to be careful about the next steps you should take in order to keep the situation from getting worse.
+When you are at fault and don’t have a valid driver’s license, you need to be careful about the next steps you should take in order to keep the situation from getting worse.

 - Stay at the Accident Scene

-After an accident, most people think that it is better to escape rather than to wait for the law enforcement to arrive at the accident scene.
-However, odds of you fleeing successfully without anyone or anything seeing you are very low.
+After an accident, most people think that it is better to escape rather than wait for law enforcement to arrive at the accident scene.
+However, the odds of you fleeing successfully without anyone or anything seeing you are very low.
 There are high chances that there are traffic cameras nearby or someone noted your vehicle’s registration number.
 If you are caught later on, the punishment and fines will be much harsher.
 It is best to stay and call the emergency services and police.

 - Explain What Exactly Happened

 Lying is not really an option in such situations.
-Since there are bound to be witnesses or cameras that have recorded the whole scene, the truth will likely to come up during the police investigation.
+Since there are bound to be witnesses or cameras that have recorded the whole scene, the truth will likely come up during the police investigation.
 It is better to stick to the facts, explain what happened truthfully, and avoid any argument.

 - Hire an Auto Accident Attorney

-Your next step should be get in touch with an experienced auto accident attorney and discuss your legal options.
+Your next step should be to get in touch with an experienced Lake County auto accident attorney and discuss your legal options.
 While you will have to pay fines, penalties, and damages to the other driver, your attorney will protect your rights and work to ensure that the legal consequences are minimized.

 Contact the Law Offices of Robert T. Edens, P.C. at (847) 395-2200 or online today to schedule your initial consultation.